 B. Venkatesh Kumar, Ph.D. is a former Professor and Chairperson at the Center for Governance and Public Policy at TISS, and a Visiting Professor at the Graduate School of Education, University of Pennsylvania.
-He served as the Director of the National Corporate Social Responsibility Hub established by the Government of India’s Department of Public Enterprises at TISS.
-He was a pioneer in the formulation of the first-ever guidelines for Public Sector Enterprises on CSR and developed the revised guidelines, which have been implemented since April 2013.
-Kumar and the team he supervised at TISS worked with over 100 state-owned and private enterprises in the development of CSR strategy with a focus on inclusive, sustainable development and growth for under-served districts for close to a decade.
+Venkatesh served as the Director of the National Corporate Social Responsibility Hub established by the Government of India’s Department of Public Enterprises at TISS.
+Dr. Kumar was a pioneer in the formulation of the first-ever guidelines for Public Sector Enterprises on CSR and developed the revised guidelines, which have been implemented since April 2013.
+Dr. Kumar and the team he supervised at TISS worked with over 100 state-owned and private enterprises in the development of CSR strategy with a focus on inclusive, sustainable development and growth for under-served districts for close to a decade.

 Dr. Kumar was the Course Director of the One-Week In-service Training for senior and midcareer policy leaders and civil servants and has trained over 450 senior to mid-level officers on “Social Policy and Governance” since 2011.
 This initiative is supported by the Department of Personnel and Training, Government of India.

-Dr. Kumar’s most significant contribution in policy design, formulation and implementation (2012-19) has been in advising and providing support to the Ministry of Human Resource Development’s major policy initiative higher education policy, Rashtriya Uchchatar Shiksha Abhiyan (RUSA) – a countrywide reform initiative aimed to revive and resurrect the state higher education systems especially the public universities and their affiliated college structures.
-He is a member of the Project Approval Board of the National Mission on Higher Education, appointed by the Ministry of Human Resource Development.
+Dr. Kumar most significant contribution in policy design, formulation and implementation (2012-19) has been in advising and providing support to the Ministry of Human Resource Development’s major policy initiative higher education policy, Rashtriya Uchchatar Shiksha Abhiyan (RUSA) – a countrywide reform initiative aimed to revive and resurrect the state higher education systems especially the public universities and their affiliated college structures.
+Dr. Kumar is a member of the Project Approval Board of the National Mission on Higher Education, appointed by the Ministry of Human Resource Development.

 Kumar has also been a member of advisory groups for higher education constituted by various state governments, erstwhile Planning Commission and a Consultant to the World Bank.
 Kumar has been the former Chair of the Higher Education Leadership Academy and the Center for Academic Leadership and Education Management, both federally funded initiatives to strengthen research, policy advocacy, and professional development for Higher Education and School Education in India.

 Kumar works in multiple capacities to guide reforms in the field of higher education policy in India.
-He was invited as a sector expert to interact with the Group of Secretaries (GoS) on Education and Social Sector set by the Prime Minister of India in December, 2016.
+Kumar was invited as a sector expert to interact with the Group of Secretaries (GoS) on Education and Social Sector set by the Prime Minister of India in December, 2016.

 Kumar was invited in March 2017 as a special invitee to the Committee constituted by the Prime Minister’s Office (PMO) under the Chairmanship of Vice-Chairperson NITI Aayog on Short, Medium- and Long-Term Reforms in Higher Education Reforms.
 These includes undertaking curriculum reforms in select state universities, setting up a national center for leadership development for academic administrators, accreditation reforms, improving quality through increasing the number of autonomous colleges, Graded autonomy for Universities and Colleges and reforms in regulatory bodies, reforms in online and open and distance learning programs.